-The assistant superintendent, 401 S. Hamilton, Pratt, KS, david.schmidt@usd382.com, 620-672-4500, has been designated to coordinate compliance with nondiscrimination requirements contained in Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964 regarding discrimination on the basis of sex, and the Kansas Act Against Discrimination.
+Revised 10/14/13 Revised 9/14/15 Revised 2/11/19 The assistant superintendent, 401 S. Hamilton, Pratt, KS 67124, 620-672-4500, has been designated to coordinate compliance with nondiscrimination requirements contained in Title IX of the Education Amendments of 1972, Title VII Civil Rights Act of 196 regarding discrimination on the basis of sex,, and the Kansas Act Against Discrimination.
 Information concerning the provisions of these Acts, and the rights provided thereunder, are available from the Title IX Coordinator.
-Inquiries about the application of Title IX to the district may be referred to the Title IX Coordinator; to the Assistant Secretary for Civil Rights at the U.S. Department of Education, Office of Civil Rights, 400 Maryland Avenue, SW, Washington, D.C 20202-1100, (800) 421-3481, or at OCR@ed.gov; or both.
+Inquiries about the application of Title IX to the district may be referred to the Title IX Coordinator; to the Assistant Secretary for Civil Rights at the U.S. Department of Education, Office of Civil Rights, 400 Maryland Avenue, SW, Washington, D.C.
+20202-1100.
+(800)421-3481, or at OCR@ed.gov; or both.

-Response to Harassment Complaints The district takes all reports of sexual harassment seriously and will respond meaningfully to every report of discrimination based on sex, including sexual harassment, of which the district has actual knowledge.
-Employees who believe they have been subjected to sexual harassment should discuss the problem with their immediate supervisor.
-If an employee's immediate supervisor is the alleged harasser, the employee should discuss the problem with the building administrator or the Title IX Coordinator.
-All employees receiving reports of alleged sexual harassment shall notify the Title IX Coordinator.
-Definitions The following definitions apply to the district in responding to complaints of sexual discrimination including sexual harassment as defined by Title IX of the Education Amendments of 1972.
-Title VII of the Civil Rights Act of 1964, and the Kansas Act Against Discrimination.
+Response to Harassment Complaints

+The district takes all reports of sexual harassment seriously and will respond meaningfully to every report of discrimination based on sex, including sexual harassment, of which the district has actual knowledge.
+Any students, who believe that he or she has been subjected to sexual harassment should report the alleged harassment to the building principal, another administrator, the guidance counselor, the Title IX Coordinator, or another licensed staff member.
+All employees receiving reports of sexual harassment from a student shall notify the Title IX Coordinator.

+Definitions

+The following definitions apply to the district in responding to complaints of sexual discrimination including sexual harassment as defined by Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, and the Kansas Act Against Discrimination.